North County Transit District: History

 The North San Diego County Transit Development Board (NSDCTDB) was established in 1976 by California Senate Bill No. 802 to plan, construct, and operate public transit in North San Diego County.
 The Board quickly acquired the municipal transit systems operated by the cities of Escondido and Oceanside.
 The Board also designed a regional transit system consisting of local and regional corridor routes to serve the transportation needs of North San Diego County.

 In 1982, planning began for the Coast Express Rail (COASTER) commuter rail service.
 On June 2, 1994, the Board created a non-profit corporation called the San Diego Northern Railway (SDNR) to maintain, enhance, and operate the COASTER.
 SDNR purchased the tracks to be used by the COASTER from the Atchison, Topeka and Santa Fe Railway in 1994; SDNR was later dissolved in 2002.
 On February 27, 1995, COASTER service commenced.

 On January 1, 2003, Senate Bill 1703 was enacted, transferring responsibility for future transit planning, programming, development, and construction to the San Diego Association of Governments (SANDAG), San Diego's regional planning agency.
 In 2005, the State Legislature changed NSDCTDB's name to the North County Transit District (NCTD).

-In March 2008, after many years of planning, the SPRINTER hybrid rail line began service.
+In March 2008, after many years of planning, the SPRINTER hybrid rail service began service.
 FLEX on-demand service began in 2011.

 In fiscal year 2009, NCTD projected annual operating deficits of more than $24 million by 2014.
 In response, NCTD made proactive changes to maintain transit services and related jobs, including reducing staff and renegotiating and restructuring various contracts.
 These changes closed a five-year, $80 million budget gap.
 The new business model also allowed NCTD to lower fares, increase service and ridership, and grow its financial reserves.

 NCTD relies on public funding.
 In 1987, voters approved the Proposition A TransNet Ordinance, which provided funding for future transit projects and improvements to the existing system.
 In November 2004, voters approved a 40-year extension of the TransNet sales tax, which will allow NCTD to continue to operate service for many years.

 In August 2018, NCTD announced that they were seeking public opinions and input on a re-brand of the agency.
-This included two new paint scheme ideas for COASTER, along with the existing scheme being used as a third option.
-The new COASTER livery was eventually chosen at the end of that year, and is currently being implemented on the legacy COASTER fleet, with the new locomotives and passenger cars set to arrive in the new livery as well.
-In addition to the COASTER livery re-branding, a new cross-platform NCTD website was launched in early 2019 as the agency reorganized itself to be more accessible with its services.
+This included a new COASTER paint livery.